Skip to content

 Activities

 Activities are the primary mechanism for monitoring synchronisation progress and troubleshooting issues.
-Run profile activities additionally include detailed per-object execution items, so you can drill from a high-level "5 errors" counter down to the specific objects that failed.
+Run Profile activities additionally include detailed per-object execution items, so you can drill from a high-level "5 errors" counter down to the specific objects that failed.

 Lifecycle